f5devcentral/f5-agility-labs-nginx/docs/class5/module1/lab1/lab1.rst

 11. Scroll down through the **Host Details**, **Disk Partitions**, **Network Interfaces** and **Processors** sections to see additional details.

 12. Next, click on the **Metrics Summary** tab.
-In this tab, you can see visualized metrics around instance resource utiliation, including CPU, memory, overall connection counts, HTTP connection counts and more.
+In this tab, you can see visualized metrics around instance resource utilization, including CPU, memory, overall connection counts, HTTP connection counts and more.

 .. image:: images/nim_metrics_summary.png